sdr-enthusiasts/docker-readsb-protobuf/README.md

 1. Results are collected up to `AUTOGAIN_INITIAL_PERIOD` (up to 2 hours by default).
 1. Check to ensure at least `AUTOGAIN_INITIAL_MSGS_ACCEPTED` messages have been locally accepted (1,000,000 by default).
 If not, contine collecting data for up to 24 hours.
 This combination of time and number of messages ensures we have enough data to make a valid initial assessment of each gain level.
 1. Gain level is lowered by one level.
+1. Gain levels are reviewed from lowest to highest gain level.
+If there have been gain levels resulting in a percentage of strong messages between `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, and there have been two consecutive gain levels above `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX`, auto-gain lowers the maximum gain level.
-1. If there have been gain levels resulting in a percentage of strong messages between `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, and there have been two consecutive gain levels below `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, auto-gain discontinues testing gain levels.
+1. Gain levels are reviewed from highest to lowest gain level.
+If there have been gain levels resulting in a percentage of strong messages between `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, and there have been two consecutive gain levels below `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, auto-gain discontinues testing gain levels.

 At this point, all of the tested gain levels are ranked based on the criterea discussed above.